top of page

 I am a postdoctoral researcher in the 3 Revolutions Future Mobility (3RFM) program of the Institute of Transportation Studies at the University of California, Davis

-My work focuses on advancing urban development with an emphasis on transportation accessibility, housing availability, and innovative mobility solutions.
-I analyze how technologies such as teleworking, shared mobility, and vehicle automation impact mobility outcomes, particularly for underserved communities.
-My recent research projects explore the socio-spatial effects of remote work and online shopping, strategies for reducing emissions in California's transportation sector, and the influence of high-speed rail on economic development and land use.
-A significant aspect of my work examines the integration of transportation and housing policies, assessing how combined strategies can enhance socio-economic opportunities and promote healthier, more inclusive cities.
+My work focuses on advancing urban development with an emphasis on transportation and innovative mobility solutions.
+I analyze how technologies such as teleworking, shared mobility, and vehicle automation impact mobility outcomes.
+My recent research projects explore activity-travel implications of remote work and online shopping, mobility impacts of autonomous vehicles, and the use of shared micromobility for multimodal transportation.
+A significant aspect of my work examines the integration of transportation and technological development, assessing how combined strategies can enhance job opportunities and promote healthier and economically prosperous cities.

-I have collaborated on a range of interdisciplinary projects related to smart infrastructure, sustainable mobility, and the impacts of COVID-19 on travel behavior and subjective well-being.
+I have collaborated on a range of interdisciplinary projects related to smart infrastructure, emerging mobility technologies, and the impacts of COVID-19 on travel behavior and subjective well-being.
 My partners include scholars from fields like Civil Engineering, Urban Planning, Geography, Social Work, and Psychology.
 I am committed to developing data-driven insights that inform policies promoting both transportation innovation and a higher quality of life.

 © 2024 by Basar Ozbilen.